Learn About Our Process

-ASHA's National Center for Evidence-Based Practice in Communication Disorders (N-CEP) systematically conducts searches and vets all pertinent guidelines, reviews, and client perspective studies before including them in an Evidence Map.
+ASHA's National Center for Evidence-Based Practice in Communication Disorders (N-CEP) systematically conducts searches and vets all pertinent guidelines and systematic reviews before including them in an Evidence Map.
 All documents are included for informational purposes only, and their inclusion does not imply that ASHA endorses or agrees with any particular conclusions or recommendations.

-Does ASHA include primary research from individual studies as external scientific evidence?
+Does ASHA include primary research from individual studies?